MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/use-mat.md

 Whenever you add/remove a default language Resources File (.resw), or you add/remove a string inside a default language Resources File (.resw), rebuild the project to re-synchronize the .xlf files.
 This ensures that the .xlf files contain the union of the strings in the default language.

-Installed Translation Providers&mdash;such as the [Microsoft Language Portal](https://www.microsoft.com/Language/) and [Microsoft Translator](https://www.microsofttranslator.com/)&mdash;can be used to translate your app's resources.
+Installed Translation Providers &mdash; such as the [Microsoft Language Portal](https://www.microsoft.com/Language/) and [Microsoft Translator](https://www.microsofttranslator.com/) &mdash; can be used to translate your app's resources.
 When a provider supports a specific language, the provider's icon is displayed next to the language name in the Translation Languages dialog.

 In the Translation Languages dialog, any existing .xlf-based languages that are discovered by the toolkit have their selection box pre-checked to indicate that the language is already included the project.